EvolveWithProseeker/Proseeker/README.md

 In silico directed evolution

-Proseeker is supplied as a standalone Python script (Proseeker.py) for either interative use or pipeline integration.
+Proseeker is supplied as a standalone Python script (Proseeker.py) for either interative use or pipeline integration and was written in Python 3.9.

+Packages required:

+    numpy
+    pandas
+    sklearn

 If running in a pipeline the commenting on the below lines (38 & 40 in Proseeker.py as written) shouled be uncommented and the path to the working directory supplied as a commandline argument: